danjm-dev/djm-core-services/README.md

 ### 2. Manually Initialize Services

-If you dont want to utilize the service locator and associated architecture, you can initialize instances of services yourself.
+If you dont want to utilize the service locator and associated architecture, you can initialize instances of most services yourself.
 The concrete classes implemented for each service are listed below.

 There is currently no way to disable the service locator without making code changes.
 However, as the services are loaded lazily,